xiix0/scam/README.md

-You will visit the Dung Pits of Glive soon.
+You will gain money by a speculation or lottery.